 Am I eligible to make an assault claim?

-Anyone who has been injured during a violent criminal attack in England, Scotland or Wales can apply to the Criminal Injuries Compensation Authority (CICA), provided their injury is included in the CICA’s tariff of injuries.
+Anyone who has been injured during a violent criminal attack in England, Scotland or Wales can apply to the Criminal Injuries Compensation Authority (CICA), provided their injury or abuse is included in the CICA’s tariff.

 To make a CICA compensation claim you must:

-• Have suffered a personal injury listed in the CICA’s tariff as a result
+- Have suffered a personal injury or abuse listed in the CICA’s tariff as a result

-• Have reported the assault to the police and co-operated with them
+- Have reported the assault or abuse to the police and co-operated with their investigation

-The CICA could refuse to award compensation or reduce any award if you have an unspent criminal conviction.
+The CICA could refuse to award compensation or reduce any award if you have an unspent criminal conviction on your record.

 Your application must usually be lodged within two years of the incident, although this is discretionary and can be waived in certain circumstances particularly in claims involving abuse.